William Stanley Braithwaite: Awards

-In 1918 he was awarded the Spingarn Medal by the National Association for the Advancement of Colored People (NAACP).
+In 1918, Braithwaite was awarded the Spingarn Medal by the National Association for the Advancement of Colored People (NAACP).

 Archives

 The Albert and Shirley Small Special Collections Library at the University of Virginia holds 40 boxes of manuscripts, correspondence, and other related materials related mainly to this editorial work, in three separate Braithwaite collections.

 Harvard University's Houghton Library holds a 30-box collection comprising mostly letters from poets to Braithwaite.